sharmajii7/CN_Assignment_1/README.md

 - Logs are stored in the `logs` directory under `seeds/` (for seed nodes) and `peers/` (for peer nodes).
 - Logs contain details about messages sent/received, liveliness checks, and connection closures.
-- Different log levels are highlighted in various colours for easy identification.

 ## Contributors